-The firm routinely counsels clients regarding the preparation of franchise disclosure documents, franchise agreements and related documents, Seller Assisted Marketing Plan (Business Opportunity) documents and registrations, exemption filings, franchise law compliance, franchise transfers, business sales and acquisitions, licensing agreements, and contract negotiations.
-Due to the firm’s other areas of expertise, it is also in a position to offer its franchise clients advice on all aspects of real estate and counseling on general business matters.
+BartkoZankel attorneys assist clients in the preparation and registration of franchise disclosure documents, including the drafting of franchise agreements and related documents, as well as Seller Assisted Marketing Plan (Business Opportunity) documents, exemption filings and ongoing legal compliance.
+We also assist clients with their continuing franchise law compliance as well as being available to participate in contract negotiations and in developing documents for franchise transfers, business sales and acquisitions, licensing arrangements and related transactions.
+Due to the firm’s other areas of expertise, we are also in a position to offer our clients advice on real estate transactions and counseling on general business matters.

-The firm’s attorneys have authored numerous articles, are frequent speakers on franchise-related topics at bar associations and industry meetings, and have served as expert witnesses on franchise and distribution issues.
+BartkoZankel attorneys have authored numerous articles, are frequent speakers on franchise-related topics at bar associations and industry meetings and have served as expert witnesses on franchise and distribution issues.

 Franchise articles available on our web site: